bratpeki/bratpeki/txt/about.md

 Hello!<br>
 I'm Petar, known by most as Peki.

-I'm a semi-artist, tracker musician, Linux h4x0r, open source enthusiast and in-good-part tech traditionalist that makes *"art"* using computers. :)
+I'm a tracker musician, Linux h4x0r, open source enthusiast and in-good-part tech traditionalist that makes *semi-art* using computers.

 I've been making electronic music since 2016 and have moved quite a bit, from FL's demo version to Abelton Live Lite all the way to the FOSS tools